liveprogramming/liveblog/_posts/2013-01-13-a-history-of-live-programming.md

 [ ![Image](/liveblog/images/livecode.png "Live Code") ](https://github.com/davidedc/livecodelab "Live code lab")

 Hacking, art, and performance has been with computing since the 1950s.
-Breaking out of the demoscene of 70s to 90s, where demo programs of graphics and music were swapped and shared, emerged a public art form where the graphics and music were created real-time in live programming environments.
+Breaking out of the demo-scene of 70s to 90s, where demo programs of graphics and music were swapped and shared, emerged a public art form where the graphics and music were created real-time in live programming environments.